The Wallace Collection is committed to helping people in their careers. It offers a limited number of voluntary placements each year.

 The School and Group Co-ordinator (full time) manages all arrangements for school and groups visits, organises all general guided tours and private guided tours of the Collection delivered by the team of volunteer guide lecturers, manages the databases for the schools programmes, answers all telephone inquiries and performs day to day administrative tasks.

-The Education Assistant for Public Programmes helps the Head of Education with the administration of the public programme and manages our popular adult art classes
+The Education Assistant for Public Programmes (part time) helps the Head of Education with the administration of the public programme and manages our popular adult art classes

 Interns help with a variety of things, including:

 - Supporting Education Department freelance educators in greeting groups, organising groups in the galleries and preparing materials for sessions

 - Supporting the Education Department freelance educators on outreach sessions in schools and other locations

 - Assisting freelance educators with practical art sessions for schools and community audience

 - Research as necessary: for example researching organisations and groups with which we might work, researching objects for gallery trails